Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 * The query contains only an unsupported field, for example `QNAME:hello` returns an empty result.
 * The query contains a supported field, for example `hello AND QNAME:goodbye` returns only documents containing “hello”.
 * A filter contains only an unsupported field, for example `query=banana`, `filter=QNAME:hello` returns only documents containing “banana”.
 * A filter contains two filters or a filter with a supported field and an unsupported field.
-For example, `query=banana filter=[QNAME:hello, cm:name:test]`, returns all documents containing test and banana.
-Another example, `query=banana filter=QNAME:hello OR cm:name:test`, returns all documents containing test and banana.
+For example, `query=banana filter=[QNAME:hello, cm:name:test]`, returns all documents containing “test” and “banana”.
+Another example, `query=banana filter=QNAME:hello OR cm:name:test`, returns all documents containing “test” and “banana”.

 In the examples above, filter queries must be executed using the REST API and not using Alfresco Digital Workspace or Alfresco Share.